 Grilled green beans are tender and smoky with crisp edges.
 If you’ve wondered how to grill green beans, this is it!
-Just toss the green beans in a simple mixture of oil, herbs and spices then transfer to a grill plan or even directly on the grill.
+Just toss the green beans in a simple mixture of oil, herbs and spices then transfer to a grilling basket / pan.
 Cooking green beans on the grill is an easy and delicious way to enjoy one of summer’s star vegetables.

 When you think of green beans, how do you imagine cooking them?
 Steamed?
 Boiled?
 Stir-fried?